Inside the Orb: The Untold Story of Worldcoin’s Launch

 But the biggest risk, as the company’s braintrust sees it, is not a risk about Worldcoin itself.
 The most chilling risk, to them, is that something like a biometric WorldID will be developed, only not in a way that’s open or privacy-preserving.

 Altman’s original logic, which he articulated well before ChatGPT went mainstream, remains compelling: Eventually AI will get so good that it can easily pretend to be human, so we’ll need a way to prove our humanity.
 Perhaps biometric proof is inevitable.
 Who should be the stewards of that solution?
 “Something like WorldID will need to happen,” says Blania.
 “You will need to verify yourself online.
 Something like that will happen.
-And the default path is that it’s not online by nature, it’s not privacy-preserving, and it’s fragmented by government and countries.”
+And the default path is that it’s not online by nature, it’s not privacy-preserving and it’s fragmented by government and countries.”

 That non-privacy version of biometric vetting, to Blania, is the real Black Mirror episode.
 “That’s the default path,” he says.
 “I think Worldcoin is the only other path there is.”